 Passwords are stored insecurely.

-People intentionally document passwords in Word files, digital notes, physical sticky notes, etc and unintentionally document passwords in emails, chat histories, tickets, etc but all of these are quite insecure forms of storage and if something is insecurely stored then it can be stolen.
+People intentionally document passwords in Word files, digital notes, physical sticky notes, etc and unintentionally document passwords in emails, chat histories, call recordings, etc but all of these are quite insecure forms of storage and if something is insecurely stored then it can be stolen.

 Password managers and services such as PasswordPusher have largely solved these problems.